Trojan13/ma-ems/study/readme.md

 # study

-This directory contains files related to the study.
-It includes a generator and visualizer for the button and color sequences, as well as the exported templates from limesurvey.org used in the study.
+This directory contains analysis and data files related to the study.
+It includes the exported templates from limesurvey.org used in the study.